azutoolkit/cql/docs/guides/active-record-with-cql/complex-queries.md

 - Use block syntax for complex conditions to improve readability
 - Leverage automatic relationship detection for simpler joins
 - Use explicit joins when you need custom conditions
+- **Define foreign keys in your schema** to enable implicit joins and automatic relationship detection

 ### Performance